 Curiously enough, that song was also written by a man named J.D.
 Miller.
 Miller lived the swamp pop, Cajun, and zydeco worlds primarily.
 The idea of challenging a man's authority through song was much more severe in a conservative environment like country music.

 Thompson's song hit the airwaves in March 1952, J.D.
 Miller wrote his response shortly after and Kitty Wells was in the studio recording it by May.
 In June, just a few short weeks after the original, "It Wasn't God Who Made Honky Tonk Angels" shocked a lot of the male-dominated country world.

 Who was this female singer accusing wayward men of creating wayward women?
 The notion that a relationship was only as strong as its least faithful member turned a lot of cheeks red around Nashville.

-And just imagine how short a time period that was.
-You had a song go to No. 1 for 15 weeks while a song challenging the underlying message of that song slowly climbed up at the same time.
+And imagine how short a period that was.
+You had a song go to No. 1 for 15 weeks while a song challenging the underlying message of that song climbed up at the same time.
 It was a very exciting (and for some, scandalous) time to be a country music fan.

-Interestingly enough, both songs were set to a popular traditional melody from the 1920s.
+Interestingly enough, both songs were set to a famous traditional melody from the 1920s.
 Roy Acuff also used that same melody to success in a 1936 rendition of "Great Speckled Bird."
 It's no small irony that Wells' massive sales success came using the same melody used by a man who said women couldn't sell records (her song sold more than his, too).